Expungement

 To be considered law-abiding for the purposes of expungement, you generally cannot have been convicted of another crime during that time period.

 Our defense lawyer can help you determine whether you qualify for expungement.
 Mr. Davis will also help you build your case for expungement.
-It will be important to show, among other things, how you have been rehabilitated since the offense you are seeking to expunge, why you need the expungement and whether you are employed and/or involved in your community.
+It will be important to show, among other things, how you have been rehabilitated since the offense you are seeking to expunge, why you need the expungement, and whether you are employed and/or involved in your community.

 There is no guarantee that your request for an expungement will be granted by the court.
 There is also no guarantee that an objection to your request for expungement will stop the court from granting your request.
-Having an experience defense lawyer at your side can help you better navigate the Minnesota expungement process.
+Having an experienced defense lawyer at your side can help you better navigate the Minnesota expungement process.

-Do You Need Help With The Expungement Process?
+Do You Need Help With the Expungement Process?

 Call Davis Defense for a free consultation with expungement attorney Andrew Davis.
 He will answer your questions and assist you in sealing your prior criminal record, if you are eligible.
 From our Bloomington-based law office, we help people throughout the Twin Cities get a fresh start with a sealed criminal record.